White cabbage, Kale, and Savoy cabbage

 The main enemy of cabbage in general is downy mildew.
 Moisture is the primary factor that enables the spread of downy mildew.

-Most certainly an attack of a harvest doomsday butterfly, the large white.
-Pick off as many as you can or spray with B. thuringiensis.
+Caterpillars everywhere?
+Most certainly an attack of a that cabbage doomsday butterfly, the large white.
+Pick off as many as you can and/or spray with B. thuringiensis.